sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 2. Developers Create a new branch to work on , this is done on the sandbox environment
 3. Developers check in changes and raise a Pull Request
 4. Pull Request is merged into the release branch
+5. Build Pipleine needs to be created which creates build artifacts for release step
-5. Release Branch is Deployed into the Dev Environment using Azure DevOps Pipelines
+6. Release Branch is Deployed into the Dev Environment using Azure DevOps Pipelines
-6. Frozen Artifacts are deployed into Acceptance and Later production after integation tests have passed
+7. Frozen Artifacts are deployed into Acceptance and Later production after integation tests have passed

 ### Steps Elaborated :